mead-ml/mead-baseline/docs/fine-tuning.md

-# Fine-tuning and Transfer Learning in MEAD
+# Fine-tuning, Pre-Training and Transfer Learning in MEAD

 MEAD has supported fine-tuning and transfer learning since its initial release.
 The typical recipe for MEAD is to define an `*EmbeddingsModel` that can load a pretrained checkpoint inside of an `addon`, which is simply a